Garth Pollonais: Professional

-National team
+International career

 Pollonais played for the Trinidad and Tobago U-18 national football team in 1981 and 1982.
 In 1984, he moved up to the U-21 national team.
 He later played for the full national team.

-Coach
+Coaching career

 Following his graduation from high school in 1981, Pollonais remained at St. Augustine to coach the boys' soccer team, a position he held from 1982 to 1985.
 During his tenure, the team won the national championship and was a four-time Eastern Regional champion.
 In 1993, he returned to Trinidad where he was an assistant coach with the Malta Carib Alcons.
 In 1996 and 1997, Pollonais served as an assistant coach with the University of North Carolina Tar Heels men's soccer team.
 In 1996, Pollonais began coaching at the Ravenscroft School.
 That year, he also became a coach with the Capital Area Soccer League.
 In 2000, he left both Ravenscroft and CASL when Erskine College hired him to coach the school's men's soccer team.
 He was the 2000 Carolinas-Virginia Conference Coach of the Year.
 In 2001, he became the interim coach for the women's team, a position he held for one season.
 In 2002, he was hired as the head coach of the Greenville Lions of the USL D-3 Pro League.
 The team folded following the 2003 season.